naveengujjar29/assignment2-fork/README.md

-# Spring Boot Health Check Application
+# Spring Boot Health Check and User Application

 This is a simple Spring Boot application that provides a `/healthz` endpoint to check the connection to a MySQL database.
 The application is built using Maven and can be run as a standalone JAR file.